-Are you guys happy to focus on your finances to save money?
+Are you guys willing to work on your living expenses to save money?
 Or is one of you a lavish spender?
-It might not seem important at first, but each partner’s approach to finances comes up and can cause relationship issues if there is conflict in this area.
+It may not seem important at first, but each partner’s approach to finances is one of the red flags to watch out for because it and can cause relationship conflicts in the future.

 Signs You Are Ready to Move In Together

 You have to consider the relationship dynamic before you move in with someone and if this arrangement can help the relationship move to the next level in the long run: